Every employee who leaves Apple becomes an ‘associate’

 Apple has declined to comment on her specific allegations or specific employee matters.

 Some former employees, previously unaware of the title changes, criticized Apple for the practice.
 Janneke Parrish, another #AppleToo founder, who was fired by the company after criticizing it for alleged employment law violations, said that even if Apple changes the titles in the database for all its employees, it can have “devastating consequences” for some former employees where specific titles represent levels of technical expertise.
+(Parrish has filed an NLRB complaint against Apple; she said she was told she was fired for deleting apps and files from a company phone during a company investigation, but she thinks it’s because of her activism.)

 “Doing this severely limits the ability for ex-Apple employees to verify past employment, especially if they left on bad terms.
 It essentially forces us to stay in Apple’s good graces for those references as verification,” she said.